E3 Labor Condition Application Prevailing Wages (Searchable)

 Completion

-The fifty Pro Bono hours are tracked through timesheets, and once completed, The Australian Community and the Supervising attorney provide a Form Affidavit, meeting all requirements.
+The fifty pro bono hours are tracked through timesheets, and once completed, The Australian Community and the Supervised attorney provide a Form Affidavit, meeting all requirements.

 Convenience

 All communications, notes, and document revisions are managed through SharePoint.
-Moreover, the Supervising Attorney can conveniently review the work product of the Pro Bono Attorney outside of normal work hours.
+Moreover, the Supervising Attorney can conveniently review the work product of the Pro Bono Attorney outside of regular work hours.

 Control

-Supervising and Pro Bono Attorneys who go through our program are given instructions not to communicate outside of SharePoint.
-This demonstrates that attorneys do not even need to be located in the same time zone to participate in our Pro Bono program.
+Supervising and pro bono attorneys who participate in our program are instructed not to communicate outside of SharePoint.
+This demonstrates that attorneys do not even need to be located in the same time zone to participate in our pro bono program.

 Next Steps